find your perfect postgrad program

 Facilities:

-The University of the Highlands and Islands has 13 campuses!
-And if that's not enough, there's more than 50 learning centres throughout the Highlands and the Islands.
-This gives you a ton of choice – everywhere from Perth to a small island community.
+The University of the Highlands and Islands has 48 college campuses, research institutes and specialist learning centres spread across Scotland.
+This gives you plenty of choice – everywhere from Perth to a small island community of the Shetlands or Orkney.
+Each location will have different facilities on offer.

 We’re going to avoid going into too much detail here – with such a spread of locations, it’s hard to say!
 But, if you’re one for the quiet life, there are great places for you – and if you’re not, there are also great places for you!
 Locations like Perth are central to Scotland, serving as a retail centre to the areas around it.
 Whilst still on the smaller side (compared to the larger cities of Edinburgh and Glasgow for example), it’s filled with things to do and there’ll be plenty of other students around for a more traditional student-style year.
 Whereas somewhere like Shetland College is much smaller, on an island and more isolated – meaning beautiful vistas and a calmer atmosphere.
 With this university there is so much choice of location so make sure you do your research!

-A total of around 8,000 students – both undergraduate and postgraduate
+A total of around 10,000 higher education students – both undergraduate and postgraduate

 Scotland’s Rural College (SRUC)

-• It works with local partners – including the Edinburgh Royal Botanic Gardens – to gain experience for its students
+- It works with local partners – including the Edinburgh Royal Botanic Gardens – to provide experience for its students

 Money: